Frequently Asked Questions

 Three partners lead the firm.
 Costas Demetriades, FIA, is a Fellow of the Institute and Faculty of Actuaries and CySEC Advanced Certificate holder.
 His background includes structured fixed income at BNP Paribas London, Head of Treasury at Barclays Cyprus and Head of Risk Management at CNP Assurances Cyprus.

 Inga Demetriades holds an LLM in International Commercial Law with a major in M&A and is completing an SDA Bocconi MBA.
-She specialises in CySEC licensing, cross-border M&A and family office advisory, and works in English, Greek, Latvian, Russian and Italian.
+She specialises in CySEC licensing, cross-border M&A and family office advisory, and works in English, Greek, Latvian and Russian.

 George Christofides, FCA, is a Fellow Chartered Accountant (ICAEW), former PwC International Tax Advisory, and a Non-Executive Director of G City Europe.
 He specialises in tax restructuring, regulated entity licensing and audit.
 See the partner biographies for more detail.